 In the second aspect (constrain), we specify a number of constraints for values assigned to the val attribute.

 Constraints extends Array {

 prefix "cons";

 extent 9;

 generator extends Constraint, ArrayGenerator {

-[sfContext] index sfIndex; //local sfIndex
+context extends DATA { index sfIndex; } //local sfIndex

-[sfSource] puzzleArray LAZY Board;
+array LAZY Board;

-[sfPrefix] memberPrefix "square";
+prefix "square";

-[sfPath] pathToSquare LAZY val;
+path LAZY val;

-[sfPred] predToChooseVerticalSlice (index == LAZY sfIndex0);
+ver extends AggregateSpecifier { pred (index == LAZY sfIndex0); }

-[sfUpdate] verticalSlice;

-[sfPred] predToChooseHorizontalSlice (index == LAZY sfIndex1);
+hor extends AggregateSpecifier { pred (index == LAZY sfIndex1); }

-[sfUpdate] horizontalSlice;

-[sfPred] predToChooseMiniSquare
+sq extends AggregateSpecifier {

-(index == (((LAZY sfIndex1 / 3)*3) + (LAZY sfIndex0 / 3)));
+pred (index == (((LAZY sfIndex1 / 3)*3) + (LAZY sfIndex0 / 3)));

-[sfUpdate] miniSquare;

-[sfConstraint] -- "alldifferent(horizontalSlice),

-alldifferent(verticalSlice),

-alldifferent(miniSquare)";

 }

+[sfConstraint] -- "alldifferent(hor),

+alldifferent(ver), alldifferent(sq)";

 }

+}

 In all there are 27 constraints, three for each index i between zero and eight (inclusively).
-For each set of three, one constraint pertains to the ith row (horizontalSlice), another to the ith column (verticalSlice), and a third to the ith 3x3 square (miniSquare).
+For each set of three, one constraint pertains to the ith row (hor), another to the ith column (ver), and a third to the ith 3x3 square (sq).
 The constraint string prescribes that the squares in each column, row, and 3x3 square, be assigned alldifferent values.

 In more detail, we declare an array of extent nine.
-Each member is a Constraint type which aggregates the variables declared previously for the Board array into three lists: horizontalSlice, verticalSlice, and miniSquare.
-The sfSource-tagged attribute specifies the Board array from which to aggregate values for processing by the Constraint type.
-The sfPrefix-tagged attribute gives the common prefix of the array members of interest.
+Each member is a Constraint type which aggregates the variables declared previously for the Board array into three lists: hor, ver, and sq.
+The array attribute specifies the Board array from which to aggregate values for processing by the Constraint type.
+The prefix attribute gives the common prefix of the array members of interest.
 We are interested in square-prefixed members of the Board array.
-The sfPath-tagged attribute specifies the path into array members of the attribute of interest.
+The path attribute specifies the path into array members of the attribute of interest.
 We are interested in val.
-The three sfPred-tagged attributes serve to constrain which occurrences of val get aggregated, namely those which satisfy the proposition given by the sfPreds.
-The aggregated values are assigned to the subsequent sfUpdate-tagged attribute.
+The three AggregateSpecifier prototype attributes serve to constrain which occurrences of val get aggregated, namely those which satisfy the proposition given by the pred attributes.
+The aggregated values are assigned to the hor, ver, and sq attributes.

-sfContext-tagged attributes provide additional attribute values to use in evaluating sfPred-tagged propositions. sfPred-tagged propositions are evaluated in the context of the candidate array members, whose values may or may not be selected for an aggregation.
-When evaluating a proposition against an array member, each sfContext-tagged attribute has its (key, value) written at the top-level into the array member.
+The context prototype serves to provide additional attribute values to use in evaluating the pred-specified propositions.
+These propositions are evaluated in the context of the candidate array members, whose values may or may not be selected for an aggregation.
+When evaluating a proposition against an array member, each attribute specified in the context prototype has its (key, value) written at the top-level into the array member.
 It is then possible for these values to be used in evaluating a proposition.
 Here, index is written into array members of Board with the value sfIndex which is the index of the array member specifying the constraint type in the Constraints array.
-In the sfPred-tagged propositions, we refer to sfIndex0 which is the index of the candidate Board array member in the 0th dimension, and sfIndex1 which is the index of the candidate Board array member in the 1st dimension.
+In the pred propositions, we refer to sfIndex0 which is the index of the candidate Board array member in the 0th dimension, and sfIndex1 which is the index of the candidate Board array member in the 1st dimension.

 The first proposition says that we aggregate val for those members of Board whose 0th (or horizontal) index is the same as the index into Constraints.
-The aggregation is assigned to verticalSlice.
-For the next one, it is the 1st (or vertical) index that is of interest; the aggregated values are assigned to horizontalSlice.
+The aggregation is assigned to ver.
+For the next one, it is the 1st (or vertical) index that is of interest; the aggregated values are assigned to hor.
 For the last proposition, we are interested in those members of Board whose square is in the indexth 3x3 square of the board.